Corn Salad (1 serving(s))

 Add Protein

-Incorporate a source of lean protein such as grilled chicken, tofu, or chickpeas into your corn salad.
-Protein can help slow the absorption of glucose in the bloodstream.
+Incorporate a source of protein such as grilled chicken, tofu, or chickpeas to your corn salad, which can slow down the absorption of glucose.

 Include Healthy Fats

-Use a vinegar-based dressing, such as apple cider vinegar, as it may help improve insulin sensitivity and reduce post-meal glucose levels.
+Use vinegar-based dressings, as vinegar can help improve insulin sensitivity and reduce blood sugar spikes.

 Stay Hydrated

-Drink plenty of water throughout the day, as proper hydration can help balance blood sugar levels.
+Drink plenty of water with your meal to help regulate blood sugar levels.

 Find Glucose response for your favourite foods